clinthof/vue-covid-dashboard/README.md

 # COVID-19 Dashboard

 A COVID-19 data dashboard built with Vue and TypeScript to display various tables and charts as well as the Firebase user activity log.
+Built over the course of a few hours for an exam.